bryanwhiting/blog/posts/a-10-week-self-guided-data-science-intro-course.md

 - [Visualization Curriculum](https://jjallaire.github.io/visualization-curriculum/)
 - [R Graphics Cookbook, 2nd edition](https://r-graphics.org/)

 This is after analytics because analytics is more important (knowing what to look for and how to think about data) than plotting it.

+There are two types of plots: those for you to learn from and those for others to learn from.
+First, learn what's in the data.
+Learn for yourself.

+> "Look at the plot.
+Look at the plot.
+No seriously, look at the plot."
+> Chris Peterson, Capital One

+Second, plot for other people.
+After you've learned something by sifting out all the noise, learn how to communicate that externally.

-Plotting is really hard and time consuming.
+Beautiful plotting is really hard and time consuming.
 Details can take hours.
 Focus on the basics at first.
+The simplest plot focuses on "what's the one thing I want someone to take away from this?"

 # Week 5: Intro to Machine Learning